When is The Falcon and The Winter Soldier TV series released on Disney+?

 Avengers-adjacent superheroes Bucky Barnes (AKA The Winter Soldier) and Sam “Falcon” Wilson are to steer their very own Disney TV present in 2020.

-The six-part collection is being written by Malcom Spellman (Empire), with Kari Skogland (The Handmaid’s Story) set to direct – and it’s anticipated to comply with on from the occasions of Avengers: Endgame.

-Which means the adventures of the newly-anointed Captain America (Falcon) are to start on the Mickey Mouse Corp’s new streaming service, which is type of an enormous deal.

-Right here’s every part we learn about The Falcon and The Winter Soldier.
+Right here’s all the pieces we find out about The Falcon and The Winter Soldier.

 When will the Falcon/Winter Soldier TV collection be launched?